 Enrolment and Waiting Lists

 Enrolment in both labs and seminars is given priority to PSY Specialists and Research Specialists on ACORN during the first round of course enrolment.
-Once the priority for these students has ended (usually during the second week of August), enrolment is now open to all students who have the prerequisites.
+Once the priority for these students has ended (usually the last couple days of July or first couple days of August), enrolment is now open to all students who have the prerequisites.
 Enrolment must be done, though, through the department after the priority is lifted (requests can be made by email or in person to the Undergraduate Administrator).
 During course enrolment in July, PSY Specialists and Research Specialists can choose these courses on ACORN themselves.

-If the requested course is full, the student may put his/her name on a "paper" waiting list maintained by the Undergraduate Administrator.
+If the requested course is full, the student may put his/her name on a waiting list maintained by the Undergraduate Administrator (this is NOT an ACORN wait list).
 The waiting list begins only when the priorities have been dropped on these courses and students may request to be put on the waiting list through the department.

 Waiting lists for labs and seminars, however, are not on a first-come, first-serve basis.
 The sequence by which students are enrolled has to do with subject POSt, year-level, prerequisites, and perhaps even your CGPA.
 For example, a PSY Major student might be first on the waiting list for PSY 420H1F, however, if a 4th-year PSY Specialist needs to enrol in it for program completion and graduation then the Major does not have precedence over the Specialist.
 Please note that if you are already enrolled in a lab and/or seminar(s) but you want to change to a different one, those who are not enrolled in ANY will get priority over you.